neo4j-partners/hands-on-lab-neo4j-and-azure/README.md

 # hands-on-lab-neo4j-and-azure
 Neo4j is the [leading graph database](https://db-engines.com/en/ranking/graph+dbms) vendor.
 We’ve worked closely with Microsoft Azure engineering for years.
 Our products, AuraDB and AuraDS are offered as managed services on Azure.
-Neo4j Enterprise Edition, which includes Graph Database, Graph Data Science and Bloom is offered in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/neo4j.neo4j-ee).
+Neo4j Aura Professional Edition is offered in the [Azure Marketplace](https://portal.azure.com/#create/neo4j.neo4j_aura_professional).

 In this hands on lab, you’ll get to learn about Neo4j, Azure ML and the Azure OpenAI Service.
 The lab is intended for data scientists and data engineers.
 We’ll walk through deploying Neo4j and Azure ML in an Azure account.
 Then we’ll get hands on with a real world dataset.
 First we'll use generative AI to parse and load data.
 Then we'll show how to layer a chatbot powered by generative AI with LangChain over the knowledge graph.
 We'll even use the new vector search and index functionality in Neo4j with Azure OpenAI Service for semantic search.
 You’ll come out of this lab with enough knowledge to apply graph generative AI to your own datasets.